 Mutation/Alteration: This explains the change in the chromosome and gene that is present in your child.
-In addition, there is a corresponding change in the protein that is normally expressed by the AGOI/AGO2 genes.
-Please see the "Genetic Testing Reports" section for details.
-Note: Mutations are sometimes called variants.
+In addition, there is a corresponding change in the protein that is normally expressed by the AGO1/AGO2 genes.
+Please see the next section for examples.
+Mutations are sometimes also called variants.